Active4.me uses barcode scanning technology to log students’ bicycling and walking to and from school.

 Parent permission is required for students to sign up for Active4.me!
 Please register, print, sign and return the registration form to receive a student barcode tag.
 Registration forms can be dropped off in the front office or to the scanning station near the bike racks.
 Please complete the form at https://www.active4.me/Registration/patwin, sign it, and hand it to one of the bike scanners or leave it at the office.

 We need volunteers on school mornings to scan students’ bar code tags from 8:10 to 8:30 AM.
-1 more spot to fill!
+ALL positions are open!
 Please help keep our school active by volunteering.
-Contact Sarah Rabin <firstname.lastname@example.org> to volunteer.
+Contact Gabrielle Wyatt at firstname.lastname@example.org to volunteer.
 (At this time, the Active4.me app only works with iPhone and iPad, cell service recommended.)